thecomplexityproject/cognitivecomplexity/documentation/understanding.md

 > A developer ***understands a context-sensitive valid code snippet*** `s` if :
 > 1. he understands the role of each [reference](code-snippets-tmp.md#references) declared in `s`.
 > 2. he understands the role of each reference imported in `s`, in the context of `s`.
-> 3. if the behavior of the imported references of `s` corresponds to their roles, he is able to predict the behavior of each reference declared in `s`.
+> 3. assuming that the imported references of `s` hav no bugs, he is able to predict the behavior of each reference declared in `s`.

 **Example**